matn7/CS-Notes/src/main/java/deployment/GCP.md

 - Serverless column-store data warehouse for analytics using SQL:
     - Amazon Redshift
-- Scales internally, so it "can scan TB in seconds and PB in minutes".
+- Scales internally, so it **can scan TB in seconds and PB in minutes**.
 - Pay for GBs actually considered (scanned) during queries:
     - Attempts to reuse cached results, which are free.
 - Pay for data stored (GB-months).